mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 * A dedicated support team would be needed to handle edge-cases and mistakes.

-None of these is trivial to implement correctly, and not one I'd trust to an up-and-coming platform which is being bootstrapped out of a basement.
+None of these is trivial, nor would I trust an up-and-coming platform which is being bootstrapped out of a basement to implement any of them correctly.
-Additionally, going through with this process would be a _giant_ point of friction for a user creating a new account; they likely would go use a different platform which didn't have all this nonsense required instead.
+Additionally, going through with this process would be a _giant_ point of friction for a user creating a new account; they likely would go use a different platform instead, which didn't have all this nonsense required.

 ### Differentiation as a Service

 This is the crux of this post.

-Instead each platform rolling their own differentiation, what if there was a service for it.
-Users would still have to go through the hassle described above, but only once forever.
-Then platforms, no matter what stage of development they're at, could use that service to ensure their community of users is free from the problems of fake accounts and trolls.
+Instead of each platform rolling their own differentiation, what if there was a service for it.
+Users would still have to go through the hassle described above, but only once forever, and on a more trustable site.
+Then platforms, no matter what stage of development they're at, could use that service to ensure that their community of users is free from the problems of fake accounts and trolls.

 This is what the service would look like:

 * A user would have to, at some point, have gone through the steps above to create an account on the differentiation-as-a-service (DaaS) platform.
-This account would have the normal authentication mechanisms that most platforms do.
+This account would have the normal authentication mechanisms that most platforms do (password, two-factor, etc...).

 * When creating an account on a new platform, the user would login to their DaaS account (similar to the common "login with Google/Facebook/Twitter" buttons).

-* The DaaS then returns an opaque token, an effectively random string, to the platform, which uniquely identifies that user.
+* The DaaS then returns an opaque token, an effectively random string which uniquely identifies that user, to the platform.
 The platform can then check in its own user database for any other users using that token, and know if the user already has an account.
 All of this happens without any identifying information being passed to the platform.

 Similar to how many sites outsource to Cloudflare to handle DDoS protection, which is better handled en masse by people familiar with the problem, the DaaS allows for outsourcing the problem of differentiation.
+Users are more likely to trust an established DaaS service than a random website they're signing up for.
+And signing up for a DaaS is a one-time event, so if enough platforms are using the DaaS it could become worthwhile for them to do so.

-And actually, since the DaaS also handles authentication, a platform could outsource almost all of identity management.
+Finally, since the DaaS also handles authentication, a platform could outsource that aspect of identity management to it as well.
+This is optional for the platform, but for smaller platforms which are just starting up it might be worthwhile to save that development time.

 ### Traits of a Successful DaaS

 It's possible for me to imagine a world where use of DaaS' is common, but bridging the gap between that world and this one is not as obvious.
-Still, I think it's necessary if interaction on the net is to ever evolve passed being a home for trolls.
-There are a number of traits of a DaaS trying to make it which would aid it in being accepted by the internet.
+Still, I think it's necessary if the internet is to ever evolve passed being, primarily, a home for trolls.
+There are a number of traits of an up-and-coming DaaS which would aid it in being accepted by the internet:

-* **Patience**: there is a critical mass of users and platforms using DaaS's where it becomes more advantageous for platforms to use the DaaS than not.
+* **Patience**: there is a critical mass of users and platforms using DaaS' where it becomes more advantageous for platforms to use the DaaS than not.
   Until then, the DaaS and platforms using it need to take deliberate but small steps.
-Making DaaS usage optional for platform users, and giving their accounts special marks to indicate they're "authentic" (like Twitter's blue checkmark); giving those users' activity higher weight in algorithms; allowing others to filter activity of non-"authentic" users; etc...
+For example: making DaaS usage optional for platform users, and giving their accounts special marks to indicate they're "authentic" (like Twitter's blue checkmark); giving those users' activity higher weight in algorithms;
+  allowing others to filter out activity of non-"authentic" users; etc...
 These are all preliminary steps which can be taken which encourage but don't require platform users to use a DaaS.

 * **User-friendly**: most likely the platforms using a DaaS are what are going to be paying the bills.
-A successful DaaS will need to remember that, no matter where the money comes from; if the users aren't happy they'll stop using the DaaS, and platforms will be forced to switch to a different one or stop using them altogether.
+A successful DaaS will need to remember that, no matter where the money comes from, if the users aren't happy they'll stop using the DaaS, and platforms will be forced to switch to a different one or stop using them altogether.
+User-friendliness means more than a nice interface; it means actually caring for the users' interests, taking their privacy and security seriously, and in all other aspects being on their side.
   In that same vein, competition is important, and so...

 * **No country/government affiliation**: If the DaaS was to be run by a government agency it would have no incentive to provide a good user experience, since the users aren't paying the bills (they might not even be in that country).
 A DaaS shouldn't be exclusive to any one government or country anyway.
-Perhaps it starts in that way, to get off the ground, but ultimately the internet is a global institution, and is healthiest when it's connecting individuals _around the world_.
+Perhaps it starts out that way, to get off the ground, but ultimately the internet is a global institution, and is healthiest when it's connecting individuals _around the world_.
 A successful DaaS will reach beyond borders and try to connect everyone.